MathieuNls/bianca/bianca.md

 The Girvan–Newman algorithm fits our problem as we are interested in discovering the _communities_ of repositories that depend on a similar set of dependencies.

-### Identifying bug introduction {#sec:bug-introduction}

-A risky commit is a commit that may introduce a bug in the future [@Kamei2013; @SunghunKim2008].
-To detect risky commits, we follow four steps.
-The first one consists of retrieving the commits that we know have introduced defects in the past by mining software and issue repositories.
-Then, we extract the blocks of code that were modified during these risky commits.
-The extracted blocks form our _dataset_ of commits against which new commits will be compared.
-To compare blocks from previous commits that have introduced a defect to blocks from incoming commits, we use a text-based matching technique.
+In summary, this step receives the files and lines, modified by the latest changes made by the developer and produces an up to date block representation of the system at hand.

+## Indexing Fix and Defects Introducing Commits {#sec:offline}

+In this section, we present how we link fixing commit to their respective issues (Section \ref{sec:linking}) and how we extract blocks from fixing commit and bug introducing commits (Section \ref{sec:block-extract}).

+### Linking Issues and Fixes {#sec:linking}

+BIANCA *listens* to bug closing events happening on the project tracking system.
+Every time a bug (or issue) is closed on the project tracking system, BIANCA retrieves the fixing commit and the defect introducing commit.
+Retrieving the commit fixing an issue is known to be a challenging task [@Wu2011].
+Indeed, the *link* between the project tracking system and the code version system is not automatic.
+Good development practice advise developers to add a reference to the issue they are working on inside their commit description (i.e. Fixing issue \#34, for example).
-To construct our _dataset_ of commits introducing defects, we use a modified version of the back-end of CommitGuru [@Rosen2015a].
+To make the *link* between fixing commits and their related issue, we used a modified version of the back-end of CommitGuru [@Rosen2015a].
 Commit guru's back-end has three major components: ingestion, analysis, and prediction.
-We reuse the ingestion and analysis components for BIANCA.
+We reuse the ingestion and part of the analysis components for BIANCA.
 The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
-Once the repository is entirely downloaded on a local server, each commit of history is analysed and change-level metrics proposed by Kamei *et al.* are computed [@Kamei2013].
+Once the repository is entirely downloaded on a local server, each commit of history is analysed.
-Also, commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008] and reported in Table \ref{tab:labels}.
+Commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008] and reported in Table \ref{tab:labels}.
 After this has been completed, CommitGuru performs the SCM blame/annotate function on all modified lines of code for their corresponding files on the fixing commit's parent.
 This returns the commits that previously modified them.
 These commits have introduced the bugs corrected by the fixing commit and mark them as such.
 Note that we could use a simpler and more established tool such as Relink [@Wu2011] to link the commits to their issues and re-implement the classification by Hindle *et al.* [@Hindle2008] on top of it.
 However, CommitGuru has the advantage of being open source.
-We were able to modify it to fit our needs and ensure a satisfactory performance.
+We were able to modify it to fit our needs and reach satisfactory performance.

 \input{tex/table-words}

+Blocks from the fix and the defect introducing commits are then extracted.

 ### Extracting blocks {#sec:block-extract}